RolfLund/calendar_sync/README.md

 This script is not fool-proof.
 You will need to manually run it at given intervals because it does not auto-run at CalMoodle changes.
 Due to AAU security policies, automation has proved difficult but will hopefully be added in the future.

+There are very few known issues with this script.
+Only known issue is in the event that a lecture changes name after it has been imported from CalMoodle to your calendar.
+Since the script matches calendar events by name, the script cannot find and old lecture based on name, if the name of the lecture has changed.
+Thus, you could potentially have a duplicate in your calendar.
+This is, however, extremely unlikely and, worst case, you have to manually delete the old lecture.
+The new lecture will still be copied to your calendar with the correct date/time and location.

 ## Table of Contents
 1. [User guide](#user-guide)